Ghostspeak/ghost-go/CONTRIBUTING.md

 **Title:** Wallet creation fails on Windows

 **Description:**
-When running `ghost wallet create`, the CLI crashes with an error.
+When running `boo wallet create`, the CLI crashes with an error.

 **Steps to Reproduce:**
-1. Run `ghost wallet create my-wallet`
+1. Run `boo wallet create my-wallet`
 2. Enter password when prompted
 3. CLI crashes